 A 15.0% corporate alternative minimum tax (CAMT) applies in the US on "adjusted financial statement income" for tax years beginning after 31 December 2022.
-CAMT did not have an impact on our Condensed Consolidated Financial Statements as at 31 March 2024.
-We will continue to monitor additional guidance as it is issued to assess the impact to our tax position.
+CAMT did not have an impact on our consolidated financial statements as at 30 September 2024.
+We will continue to monitor additional guidance as it is issued to assess the impact on our tax position.

 A global minimum effective tax rate of 15.0% applies in the UK for accounting periods starting on or after 31 December 2023.
 The legislation implements a domestic top-up tax and a multinational top-up tax.
-This legislation did not have a material impact on our financial statements as at 31 March 2024.
+This legislation did not have a material impact on our financial statements as at 30 September 2024.
 We will continue to monitor future legislation and any additional guidance that is issued.